Barclay E. Berdan

 Executive Vice President and General Counsel

-Prior to joining Texas Health in 1993, Kramer was senior division legal counsel for Charter Medical Corporation in Macon, Georgia and held the positions of director of Medical Law and Deputy Staff Judge Advocate for the United States Air Force.
-He retired as a judge advocate (Lieutenant Colonel) with the United States Air Force Reserves in 2003.
+Prior to joining Texas Health in 1993, Kramer was senior division legal counsel for Charter Medical Corporation in Macon, Georgia and held the positions of director of medical law and deputy staff judge advocate for the U.S. Air Force.
+He retired as a judge advocate (lieutenant colonel) with the Air Force Reserve in 2003.

 Chair, Physician Leadership Council